Take a minute to think of your coaching toolbox. What are some of your go-to questions? Go ahead and list a few.

 - How do you know when a question is effective?

-- How do you adapt your questions based on the teacher’s responses?
+- How do you adapt your questions based on the educator's responses?

-- How do you use questions to sustain a back-and-exchange with teachers?
+- How do you use questions to sustain a back-and-exchange with educators?

-Though we know that open-ended questions are the best way to prompt teacher reflection, it helps to remember that we want to do this with intentionality.
-And to ask questions intentionally, we need to think about what response we are hoping to get from a teacher and which question would be best at getting that answer.
+Though we know that open-ended questions are the best way to prompt educator reflection, it helps to remember that we want to do this with intentionality.
+And to ask questions intentionally, we need to think about what response we are hoping to get from a educator and which question would be best at getting that answer.

-Let’s look at this example using a myTeachstone video: Lights Out Freeze Game.
+Let’s look at this example using a myTeachstone video below: Lights Out Freeze Game.

-Your goals for the feedback conference are to help the teacher:
+Your goals for the feedback conference are to help the educator:

 - Identify which moments are effective and which are less effective